cythral/lambdajection/CONTRIBUTING.md

 - To add a new dependency to a project, delete the project's lock file first, before running `dotnet add package`.
 - To regenerate all lock files, run `make relock`.
 - The [Markdown All-In-One VSCode extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) can be used to update table of contents in the README and contributing guide.
+- Use [Merge Scheduler](https://github.com/gr2m/merge-schedule-action) to schedule release PRs for a specific date.

 ## 7. Licensing